geoconnections-rjc/RLC_DOCS/docs/horizontal_trench.md

 **C-C Spacing/Pit Width:** The center to center spacing between trenches for Standard and Slinky configurations or the overall pit width for Racetrack configurations.

+**Pipe Material:** The material from which the pipe is made.
+Different materials exhibit different resistance to heat transfer as a result the selection of material will impact loop lengths.

-**Pipe Diameter:** The pipe diameter to be used in the active section of the horizontally-trenched GHEX.
-Choose between 3/4", 1", and 1-1/4" horizontal loop pipe diameters.
+**Pipe Nominal Diameter:** The nominal diameter of pipe used in the active section of the GHEX.
+The available diameters will vary depending on the piping material selected.

 **Flow Paths per Trench/Pit:** The number of parallel flow paths per trench.
 When multiple values are possible, a dropdown will appear.